Instructions to Authors

 Manuscripts must be submitted online.
 Once you have prepared your manuscript according to the instructions below please visit the online submission web site.
 Instructions on submitting your manuscript online can be viewed here.

-Manuscripts should be prepared carefully according to the Chicago Manual of Style, 15th edition bibliographic ("B") reference style.
+Manuscripts should be prepared according to the Chicago Manual of Style, 15th edition.
 The most important rule of good style is to be consistent throughout a manuscript.
-Manuscripts accepted for publication must conform strictly to these style guidelines, and the editor reserves the right to make appropriate changes.
+Manuscripts accepted for publication should conform to these style guidelines, and the editor reserves the right to make appropriate changes.
 If a manuscript is not in suitably usable condition, the editor reserves the right to postpone or refuse publication or request retyping.
 Authors should note that, once accepted, these will not be edited for language by the publisher.

 Manuscripts should ideally be prepared and submitted using the TeX class file (available here as a .zip file, accompanied by notes on usage).
 Once a Tex file is created, it can be uploaded directly through the online submission system outlined above.
 We will no longer be accepting manuscripts in Word format but authors experiencing difficulty with the submission of their TeX file may submit their paper in PDF format.
 All manuscripts should be double-spaced, including text, tables, figure captions, and references.
 Please italicize court cases and nonnaturalized words of foreign origin.
 Otherwise, please use italics sparingly.
 Do not use boldface text or all capitals except for acronyms.
 Acknowledgments should be placed as an unnumbered author's note at the end of the manuscript.
 Please keep such notes brief.
 Main headings within the manuscript should be centered on the page and typed entirely in capitals.
 Subheads within main headings should be typed flush to the left margin in italicized capital and lowercase letters.